FIXING LABOR’S BORDER FAILURE

 - We have removed all children from detention;

-- Stopping the boats and closing detention centres has saved the Budget billions.
+- Stopping the boats and closing detention centres have saved the Budget billions.

 Having restored integrity to our immigration system, we are in a position to increase Australia’s generous humanitarian program – rising from 13,750 refugees in 2013-14 to 18,750 by 2018-19.